tinymce/tinymce-docs/_includes/configuration/browser-spellcheck.md

 });
 ```

-For more information about spell checking in TinyMCE see [this page]({{ site.baseurl }}/get-started/spell-checking/) in the Getting Started guide.
+For more information about spellchecking in TinyMCE see [this page]({{ site.baseurl }}/get-started/spell-checking/) in the Getting Started guide.